Clay Hill Memorial Forest

 The Clay Hill Memorial Forest Advisory Board was established to: (1) assist in the development of a utilization plan for CHMF, (2) review proposals for research at CHMF or for changes in the management of the Forest, and (3) assure that the property is being utilized in accordance with the usage proposal.
-There are currently 18 members on the CHMF Board of Advisors and members are appointed or reappointed on an annual basis .
+There are currently 18 members on the CHMF Board of Advisors.
+Members are appointed or reappointed on an annual basis .

 Dr. Gordon Weddle, chair-- Gordon is a Professor of Biology at Campbellsville University and Director of Clay Hill Memorial Forest.
 Gordon received his PhD in Zoology from Southern Illinois University.
 He is a past-president of the Kentucky Academy of Science.